Does Changing Your Own Oil Void Warranty Ford

 What Will Void Ford Warranty

 Every automaker is different, but most follow a similar pattern when it comes to warranties.
-New vehicles usually come with a bumper-to-bumper warranty that covers just about everything for a few years or a certain number of miles (whichever comes first).
+New vehicles typically come with a bumper-to-bumper warranty that covers nearly everything for a specified period, usually a few years or a certain number of miles (whichever comes first).
 After that expires, there’s typically a powertrain warranty that lasts even longer.

 But what exactly voids these warranties?
 Here are some common things that can void your Ford warranty: 1.
 Not Getting Regular Maintenance

-One of the most important things you can do to keep your vehicle running well and avoid costly repairs down the road is to keep up with regular maintenance.
+One of the most important things you can do to keep your vehicle running smoothly and avoid costly repairs down the road is to maintain it regularly.
 This means getting oil changes, tire rotations, and other scheduled services at the intervals recommended by your automaker.
-If you don’t do this and something goes wrong, chances are good that your warranty won’t cover it.
+If you don’t do this and something goes wrong, it’s likely your warranty won’t cover the issue.

-2. Using Non-Approved Parts or Fluids To keep your vehicle running properly, it’s important to use only parts and fluids that are approved by the automaker.
-That includes things like engine oil, transmission fluid, brake pads, and more.
+2. Using Non-Approved Parts or for Fluids ‘uses that the automaker approves.s These include items as engine oil, transmission fluid, brake pads, and more.

-Using non-approved parts or fluids can void your warranty because it could lead to problems down the road.
+Using non-approved parts or fluids can void your warranty, as it may lead to future problems.
 For example, if you use an aftermarket part that doesn’t fit quite right, it could cause damage to other components in your vehicle.
 Or if you put in the wrong type of engine oil, it could cause premature wear on engine parts.

-Either way, using unapproved parts or fluids is risking voiding your warranty.
+Either way, using unapproved parts or fluids risks voiding your warranty.

 Ford Approved Oil List

-When it comes to finding the right oil for your Ford vehicle, there are a few things to keep in mind.
+When selecting the right oil for your Ford vehicle, there are several key factors to consider.
 First and foremost, you’ll want to check the Ford Approved Oil List to make sure that the oil you’re using is approved for use in Ford vehicles.
-This list is updated regularly, so be sure to check back often.
+This list is updated regularly, so please check back often.

-In addition, keep in mind that different Ford models may require different types of oil, so be sure to consult your owner’s manual before making a purchase.
+Additionally, note that different Ford models may require different types of oil; therefore, consult your owner’s manual before making a purchase.
 Finally, remember that synthetic oils typically offer better protection and performance than traditional oils, so they’re always worth considering for your Ford vehicle.

 Conclusion